priceva/priceva-sdk-php/README.md

 try{
-    require_once __DIR__ . "/../vendor/autoload.php"; // or include our files directly, if you dont want to use composer
+    // or include our files directly, if you don't want to use Composer require_once __DIR__ . "/../vendor/autoload.php";

     $api = new PricevaAPI('your_api_key');